Business Building John Gauch Business Building John Gauch

 Journey of a Founder: A Startup Story

 Every startup faces pivotal moments—turning an idea into a product, finding early customers, securing funding, and scaling successfully.
 But what challenges arise at each stage, and how do you navigate them?
-Check out a recording or transcript of our “fireside chat” with two experienced founders.
+Check out a recording or transcript of our roundtable with two experienced founders.
 This is an online event where we break down the founder’s journey from Inception to Series A—exploring key milestones, common challenges, and actionable strategies to move forward.

-Hosted by: John Gauch and Jimmy Malik.
+Event 1: Hosted by: John Gauch and Jimmy Malik.

 Introduction